-&lt;sup>3Berger and Udell (2004) discuss the empirical stylized fact that during a monetary expansion lending volume typically increases and underwriting standards loosen.
+3 Berger and Udell (2004) discuss the empirical stylized fact that during a monetary expansion lending volume typically increases and underwriting standards loosen.
 Loan performance is the worst for those loans underwritten toward the end of the cycle.
-Demirgüç-Kunt and Detragiache (2002) and Gourinchas, Valdes, and Landerretche (2001) find that lending booms raise the probability of a banking crisis.
+Gourinchas, Valdes, and Landerretche (2001) and Demirgüç-Kunt and Detragiache (2002) find that lending booms raise the probability of a banking crisis.
 Dell'Ariccia and Marquez (2006) show in a theoretical model that a change in information asymmetry across banks might cause a lending boom that features lower standards and lower profits.
 Ruckes (2004) shows that low screening activity may lead to intense price competition and lower standards.